noobstersmc/Kern/README.md

-# Template
+# Noobsters Core
-Template for noobsters.
+The Kern